All Episodes

 Thoughts.

-Well, you're putting out corruption.
+Well, you're pointing out corruption.

 That's what you're pointing out.

-But I disagree with you with that.
+But I disagree with you.

 You're right.

-but also lied to them on other issues.
+But also lied to them on other issues.

 There are many other issues, but that's corruption.

-And when you have a corruption and the people understand the corruption, They walk away or they vote you out.
+And when you have a corruption and the people understand the corruption, they walk away or they vote you out.

-But I disagree with you about Trump, and let me make my case because it's a fascinating story.
+And let me make my case because it's a fascinating story.

 Trump has an obligation.

-It's coming from you, of course it's fascinating.
+It's coming from you.

 Go ahead.

-Yeah, I mean, that's why I'm me.
+I mean, that's why I'm me.

-Oh man, you are feeling it today.
+You are feeling it today.

 Go.